SamirSales/Simple-CRUD-on-PHP-CodeIgniter-2/README.md

 - Create a database named 'aulas_ci'.
 - Create a table named 'user' in the database 'aulas_ci'.
 - Set the table user with: (id name email login password).
-- Set the file application/config/database.php to link the aplication with the databe.
+- Set the file application/config/database.php to link the aplication with the database.

 ## CodeIgniter 2
 Open Source PHP Framework (originally from EllisLab)